3 people dead after North Texas home explodes

-JOHNTOWN, Texas (KETK/KFXK) – Three people are dead after a North Texas home exploded Saturday afternoon, according to the Red River County Sheriff’s Office.
+JOHNTOWN, Texas (KETK) – Three people are dead after a North Texas home exploded Saturday afternoon, according to the Red River County Sheriff’s Office.

 Local authorities responded early Sunday afternoon to a “[rural] area of Johntown” after a family member of the victims went to check on them after being unable to reach them the previous day.